 W.01.01.03 Ongoing management of Internal Concealment

-1. If, at any time, the prisoner’s condition deteriorates the health centre manager and prison director must be immediately contacted.
+1. If, at any time, the prisoner’s condition deteriorates the health centre manager and general manager custodial must be immediately contacted.

 2. If custodial staff are not able to immediately contact the health centre manager (or a health professional cannot attend), they must arrange for emergency services (ambulance) to attend the prison as set out in the Incident Response - Medical Emergency (flip chart) procedures.

-3. If the prisoner refuses to be either assessed or transported to the emergency department or after hours medical centre, the prison director can direct transport to an emergency department or after hours medical centre or any agreed health care facility.
-If the prisoner does not consent to being transferred for further assessment or treatment the prison director can over-ride that decision.
+3. If the prisoner refuses to be either assessed or transported to the emergency department or after hours medical centre, the general manager custodial can direct transport to an emergency department or after hours medical centre or any agreed health care facility.
+If the prisoner does not consent to being transferred for further assessment or treatment the general manager custodial can over-ride that decision.

 Watch Point